liofpi/twitter-network/README.md

-# Dynamic Twitter 'Follow' Network
+# Dynamic Twitter Network Visualization

-This is a dynamic visualization of the follow network of Twitter users during the first six months of it's existence (03/2006 to 08/2006).
+This is a dynamic visualization of the network of Twitter users during the first six months of it's existence (03/2006 to 08/2006).

 The dynamism is illustrated by clicking on the 'Group Selector' dropleft menu and selecting different months.
 Each month links to a page which displays the state of the network during that month.
 Therefore, if the months are clicked ascendingly, the network can be visualized to be growing/emerging.

-- To View this Visualisation: https://liofpi.github.io/twitter-network/
+- To View this Visualization: https://liofpi.github.io/twitter-network/

 ------------------------------------------------------------------------------------------------------------------------------